Gradiant/FARO/Readme.md

 #### Windows

-Install "git bash" in Windows (check the windows section in this link https://git-scm.com/downloads) and afterwards visit https://git-lfs.github.com/ and follow the installation instructions.
+Install "git bash" on Windows (check the Windows section in this link https://git-scm.com/downloads) and afterwards visit https://git-lfs.github.com/ and follow the installation instructions.

 #### Mac OS